maildev/maildev/docs/https.md

 # HTTPS
 By default MailDev will run on the http protocol.
-For Web Notification support you'll need to run MailDev on https.
+For Web Notification support you'll need to run MailDev on https if not running on localhost.
 This can be done with a self signed certificate.

 ## Create certificate
 Generate the certificate: